entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 #### Launch Ubuntu VM

-::: tip
+::: tip Why Multipass?
-Multipass is a tool developed by the publishers of Ubuntu to create lightweight Ubuntu VMs in seconds.
+Multipass is a cross-platform tool developed by the publishers of Ubuntu to create lightweight Ubuntu VMs in seconds.
 :::

 1. Install [Multipass](https://multipass.run/#install)